BlueConduit/copper/packages/copper-vue/README.md

 We use the Vue CLI tool to help build the components in order to be published.
 The build command is:

 ```
-npm run build
+pnpm build
 ```

-You probably want to run that command from the root level rather than just this workspace.
-From the root level the `npm` workspace setup will run the build command in every workspace simultaneously.
+You probably want to run that command from the root level rather than just this package.
+From the root level the `pnpm build` script setup will run the build command in every package simultaneously.

 The Vue CLI looks at `src/index.js` as the entry point and traces all its imports to know what code to transpile and bundle for us.
 This gives us a our outputs in the `dist/` directory.